Unconstrained polarization (Chebyshev) problems: basic properties and Riesz kernel asymptotics: Introduction and statement of main results

 is the max norm on the set $A$.
 Then denoting by $z_1,\ldots,z_N$ the zeros of the polynomial $p$ repeated according to their multiplicity and using an algebraic manipulation, we rewrite \eqref{chebynorm} in the equivalent form

 which directly gives a proof of the following well-known result: \begin{proposition} Let $A\subset \mathbb C$ be an infinite compact set.
 A multiset $\omega_N^*=\{z_1,\ldots,z_N\}$ is optimal for the maximal unconstrained polarization problem on $A$ with respect to the logarithmic potential if and only if $T(z)=(z-z_1)\cdots(z-z_N)$ is the Chebyshev polynomial for $A$.
-If $T_N^A$ is such a polynomial, then $\mathcal P_0^*(A,N)=\log(1/\|T_N^A\|_A)$. \end{proposition} It is well known that $T_N^A$ is unique (see \cite[Thm.\,III.23]{tsuji}), and that the zeros of $T_N^A$ lie in the convex hull of $A$; but need not lie on $A$.
+If $T_N^A$ is such a polynomial, then $\mathcal P_0^*(A,N)=\log(1/\|T_N^A\|_A)$. \end{proposition} It is well known that $T_N^A$ is unique (see \cite[Thm.\,III.23]{tsuji}), and that by a classical result of Fej\'{e}r \cite{Fe} the zeros of $T_N^A$ lie in the convex hull of $A$; but need not lie on $A$.
 For example, an application of the maximum modulus principle shows that $T_N^A(z)=z^N$ is the unique Chebyshev polynomial for the unit circle $A=\mathbb S^1$.
-This observation generalizes to the principle that optimal unconstrained polarization configurations tend to accumulate away from the set $A$ if $K(x,y)$ is superharmonic in $y$.
+This observation generalizes to the principle that optimal unconstrained polarization configurations may accumulate away from the set $A$ if $K(x,y)$ is superharmonic in $y$ (see Proposition~\ref{prop:slep-2} below).

+We recall (see \cite{ohtsuka1967various}) that in a very general setting we may relate the two-plate polarization problem to the so-called \emph{continuous two-plate polarization (Chebyshev) constant} $T_K(A,B)$ defined in \eqref{t_kab} below.
+The next theorem describes the large $N$ limit of discrete two-plate polarization. \begin{theorem}[{\cite{ohtsuka1967various}}] Let $X,Y$ be locally compact nonempty Hausdorff spaces, $A\subset X$ be compact nonempty and $B\subset Y$ be nonempty, and the kernel $K:X\times Y\to(-\infty,+\infty]$ be a lower semi-continuous function.
+Then